top of page

 -

-Do you have a warranty for the hut?Yes, we offer a standard 2 year parts warranty from the day the hut arrives with you.
+Do you have a warranty for the hut?Yes, we are delighted to offer a standard 2 year parts warranty from the day the hut arrives with you.
 Please see our shipping & returns page for further details.

 -